 Aside from the obvious, that your purchase of brand new real estate in Canada is subject to the unpopular Harmonized Sales Tax (HST) (which is usually buried in the purchase price), that builder contract terms are rarely negotiable, and that your possession date is usually many months, if not years away (especially a high-rise condo), it may seem that the differences between buying a new or resale home is negligible, that everything else is completely wonderful.

 ... and possibly be held liable by the builder for further monies if he decides to sue you for damages or for what is referred to as specific performance; in other words, he could legally force you to close the deal.
 This eventuality is particularly likely if the market has slowed since you signed the contract and the value of the property has fallen.
+It happens.

 If the fixtures haven't already been ordered or installed by the builder, you get to choose your own cabinetry, the colour of the plumbing fixtures (tub, toilets, etc), flooring, exterior cladding (bricks, siding, etc), paint colours, roof shingle colours and maybe even the exterior elevation (architectural style).